justsomelemon/coe347-group12/2/code/param/README.md

 - H : height as in Prof.'s example, default: `4`
 - F : forward distance as in Prof.'s example, default: `4`
 - W : wake (backward) distance as in Prof.'s example, default: `4 + pi.Re*(1/15)`
-- K : +/- distance in Z-axis --- mostly irrelevant for Re in this project, default: `4`
+- K : +/- distance in Z-axis --- mostly irrelevant for anything in this project, default: `4`

 # Param parameters: